Manohar International Airport: Project completion and Inauguration

 Prime Minister Narendra Modi laid the foundation stone of the project on 13 November 2016.

+The State Government acquired 78.41 lakh square metres of land for the airport from villages of Casarvarnem, Chandel, Varconda, Uguem, and Mopa in Pernem taluka.

 In January 2017, the Goa Government declared an area within five km2 radius of the airport as 'Mopa International Airport planning area' for the purpose of regulating growth near the project area.

 GGIAL and the Ministry of Civil Aviation (MoCA) signed a Memorandum of Understanding (MoU) in Delhi on 31 March 2017 for necessary support from the centre to develop the airport.
 The master plan of the airport was also reviewed and approved by Engineers India through a separate contract earlier in 2017.
 GGIAL invited tenders for the Engineering, Procurement, and Construction (EPC) contract in June 2017, which was awarded to Philippines-based Megawide Construction Corporation in February 2018.

-The Goa Government finally put its stamp on the project by enacting "The Goa (Mopa Airport Development Authority) Act, 2018" on 5 September 2018.
+The Goa Government finally put its stamp on the project by enacting "The Goa (Manohar International Airport Development Authority) Act, 2018" on 5 September 2018.
 Subsequently, the Union Home Ministry gave security clearance for the construction in October 2018.
 On 18 January 2019, the Supreme Court ordered the Goa Government and GGIAL to maintain status quo on the project due to environmental impact.
 Construction of phase 1 of the airport was underway when the top court had given its order.
-The Court allowed resuming of construction work at the project site in January 2020.
+The Court allowed resumption of construction work at the project site in January 2020.
+50% of the airport construction had been completed by 2021, and 90% had been completed by July 2022.

-The State Government has acquired 78.41 lakh square metres of land for the proposed airport from villages of Casarvarnem, Chandel, Varconda, Uguem, and Mopa in Pernem taluka.
-GGIAL expects the airport to be inaugurated in December 2022.
-The airport will have a code 'E' compliant, 3.5 kilometre long runway with Rapid Exit Taxiways.
-The airport will have an Integrated Passenger Terminal Building, Air Traffic Control (ATC) building, meteorological facilities, a cargo terminal, ancillary facilities for processing and storage, aircraft rescue and firefighting services and infrastructure for aviation fuel.

-As of December 2021, 50% work of the airport has been completed, and additional 25% work is expected to be completed by March 2022 for testing of the airport, which will be conducted by Directorate General of Civil Aviation.

-As of July 2022, 90% work of the airport has been completed, and testing of the airport's Instrument Landing System (ILS) has also been successfully calibrated, ensuring safe landing of aircraft and making the airport capable for commercial operations.
-The airport was expected back then to become operational on 15 August 2022.

 On 11 December 2022, the airport was inaugurated by Prime Minister Narendra Modi and renamed to Manohar International Airport after former Defence Minister and the 10th Chief Minister of Goa, Manohar Parrikar.
 It opened for domestic operations on 5 January 2023, with the first flight operated by IndiGo.
-International flights will begin from February 2023.
+Air India became the first airline to begin regular international flights from the airport to London Gatwick Airport from 21 July 2023.

+The airport is code 'E' compliant, featuring a 3.5 kilometre long runway with Rapid Exit Taxiways.
+The airport has an Integrated Passenger Terminal Building, Air Traffic Control (ATC) building, meteorological facilities, a cargo terminal, ancillary facilities for processing and storage, aircraft rescue and firefighting services and infrastructure for aviation fuel.